-See also: How to take payments over the phone
+Read more: How to take payments over the phone

 Advantages of virtual terminals

-Okay I think a virtual terminal will benefit my business.
+Okay, I think a virtual terminal will benefit my business.
 How do I know which provider is right for me?

-Larger financial institutions such as banks usually insist merchants sign up to a fixed term contract (often a minimum of 12 months), a fixed monthly fee and sometimes even a per transaction fee.
-For example, to sign up for a virtual terminal with Barclays Bank you need to commit to:
+Larger financial institutions such as banks usually insist that merchants sign up to a fixed-term contract (often a minimum of 12 months), fixed monthly fee and transaction fee.
+To give an example, Barclaycard makes you commit to:

-- A 12 month contract
+- A 12-month contract

-- A fee of 1.75% for Visa and MasterCard, with additional fees for American Express
+- A fee of 1.75% for Visa and Mastercard, with additional fees for American Express

 - A fixed fee of £20 per calendar month which covers up to 350 transactions